nttibbetts/mathworks_presentation/presentation.md

 <!--/-->
 ## Code Center Overview
-- component request/approval process
+- component request and approval process
-- encourage identify 3rd party dependencies at start of project
+- encourage identification of 3rd party dependencies at start of project
-- provided a bill of materials for project/application
+- provides a bill of materials for project/application

 <!--//-->
 ## Code Center Architecture